jethornton/flexgui/docs_flex/source/labels.rst

 	probing_lb - returns boolean
 	True if a probe operation is in progress

-	program_units_lb - returns integer that is used to lookup the units name CANON_UNITS_INCHES = 1,
-		CANON_UNITS_MM = 2

 	program_units_lb - return string - "MM" or "INCH"
-	returns the program's current units, reflects G20 and G21 mode.
+	G20 and G21 program mode.
-	All labels with an object name that starts with `program_units_lb` will be updated with this value, (eg. `program_units_lb_1`) allowing the label to be used multiple times in the UI.
+	All labels with an object name that starts with `program_units_lb` will be updated with this value for example `program_units_lb_1`.The label can be used multiple times in the UI but the trailing number must be unique.

 	queue_lb - returns integer
 	current size of the trajectory planner queue